PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Overman/README.md

 ### Examples
 > The Overman dies on day 1.
 That night they learn the Storeman,

-> On the 3rd day the Skinwalker chooses Aurora and good and the Overman dies, The Overman learns the Skinwalker, the Spotter and Moonshiner.
+> On the 3rd day the Skinwalker chooses Chorus and good and the Overman dies, The Overman learns the Skinwalker, the Spotter and Moonshiner.